-- 159. An initial public consultation was carried out in the project area with the objective of minimizing probable adverse impacts of the project and achieving speedy implementation of the project by bringing in awareness among the community on the environmental impacts, mitigation measures and benefits of the project. - 160.
-Public consultations and Focus Group Discussions (FGD) were conducted for the proposed roads on 26th June 2021 at the existing road with 36 local people (Male-30 and Female-06).
-The objective of the FGD's was to further appraise the stakeholders about the current progress of the subproject and to reiterate environmental and social impacts of the proposed subproject and safeguards to mitigate the same.
-Comments or questions raised by the group were discussed until they were satisfied with the level of information provided. - Based on visual observations during the field visit, the following were confirmed: (i) Condition of the existing roads are poor, broken, narrow, low-lying and flood prone, and inconvenient for smooth traffic flow.
-People are facing the following several problems in their daily life for long period because of the above-mentioned conditions of the roads: (ii) People do not feel easy to walk through roads and this problem is acute especially for the aged people.
-The problems become more acute for the residents especially the residents including students to go to school/workplace/market during rainy season as the roads go under water, and become slippery and dirty; (iii) Roads are insufficiently wide for two vehicles to cross, for auto rickshaw/cart owners/pullers to bring vehicles to their own house, to accommodate space for water supply line, drainage etc. services; (iv) Roads become muddy, slippery and dirty during the rain which creates traffic accident and problem for traffic movement: (v) Vehicles especially ambulance and fire service vehicles, rickshaws and vans (three-wheeler), auto rickshaw etc. cannot easily run through the roads and for this reason they, generally, do not want to respond to emergency of the residents.
-The participants of the FGDs appreciate the project and they opined that they really want the planned activities to be done for their betterment.
-Existing condition of the roads is poor and needs development for the smooth transport network.
-Local people expressed their deep interest for development of the selected roads under the Project.
-The people appreciated ADB's Resettlement Policy for eligibility criteria, entitlement for compensation and resettlement assistance, as well as the provisions of the approved Resettlement Framework for the project.
-However, participants were aware that some environmental impacts (e.g., noise, dust, construction debris, community H&S concerns) will arise during the construction activities.
-They expect that the project will address these issues by ensuring proper scheduling and adequate mitigation measures.
+- 169. Public consultation was carried out in the project area with the objective of minimizing probable adverse impacts of the project and achieving speedy implementation of the project by bringing in awareness among the community on the environmental impacts, mitigation measures and benefits of the project. - 170.
+Six FGDs, site visits as well as consultation with Janjira Pourashava, officials were held from January 20 to 21, 2024.
+A total of 53 participants (male- 43, female- 10) attended the consultations.
+During the FGDs the respective ward councilor, community people from different wards were present.
+In the FGDs and meetings, the existing roads of Janjira Pourashava and connecting culverts, bridges, the drainage system related problems were discussed.
+This consultation activity also included a field visit to understand the on-the-ground situation of the road network. - 171.
+Based on visual observations during the field visit, the following were confirmed: (i) Condition of the existing roads are poor, broken, narrow, low-lying and flood prone, and inconvenient for smooth traffic flow.
+People are facing the following several problems in their daily life for long period because of the above-mentioned conditions of the roads: (ii) Community people including the elderly people cannot move across the existing roads because of the current damaged condition.
+The problems become more acute for the residents especially the residents including students to go to school/workplace/market during rainy season as the roads go under water, and become slippery and dirty and more dusty during dry season; (iii) Roads are insufficiently wide for two vehicles to cross, for auto rickshaw/cart owners/pullers to bring vehicles to their own house, to accommodate space for water supply line, drainage etc. services; (iv) Roads become muddy, slippery and dirty during the rain which creates traffic accident and problem for traffic movement; (v) Roads become inundated and huge disruption causes in peoples' mobility in rainy season; (vi) Vehicles especially ambulance and fire service vehicles, rickshaws and vans (three-wheeler), auto rickshaw etc. cannot easily run through the roads and for this reason they, generally, do not want to respond to emergency of the residents.
+The participants of the FGDs are happy with the project as that will ease their communication.
+Many of the participants stressed that as roads get inundated the highest flood level will need to consider.
+The participants mentioned some of the impacts (e.g., wastes, disruption to mobility, noise, dust, construction debris, community H&S concerns) that may be faced because of the construction activities.
+They expect that the project will address these issues by ensuring proper scheduling and adequate mitigation measures including alternative diversion roads where possible.